 Nuclear energy is the energy in the nucleus, or core, of an atom.
 Atoms are those tiny particles in the molecules that make up gases, liquids, and solids.

-There is a huge amount of power in an atoms dense nucleus.
+There is a huge amount of power in an atom’s dense nucleus.
 Atoms are made up of protons, neutrons, and electrons.

 In the nucleus of an atom, positive electrical charge protons and negative electrical charge neutrons are surrounded by electrons.
 Electrons do not have an electrical charge.

-A huge alternative energy is present in the bonds that hold the nucleus together.
+Huge alternative energy is present in the bonds that hold the nucleus together.
 These bonds are broken by nuclear fission, and the energy released can be used to produce electricity.

-The nuclear energy can be produced in two ways; one is nuclear fusion and another one is nuclear fission.
+Nuclear energy can be produced in two ways; one is nuclear fusion and another one is nuclear fission.

 In nuclear fission, atoms are split apart, which releases energy.
 During nuclear fission, a neutron collides with a uranium atom and splits it.